 There’s no doubt about it.
-2020 has sucked so far.
+2020 (edit: and 2021) has sucked so far.
 However, as the world begins to recover from Covid-19, normal service–or a new version of normal–must resume.
 If you’re a writer, that means picking up a pen again.

 Here are five simple tips to help you get started.